 Since a shake-up in 2016, France is now divided into 13 administrative regions, down from 22.
 The Pyrénées-Orientales was in the former Languedoc-Roussillon which merged with Midi-Pyrénées to become Occitanie.
 The regional capital is Toulouse.
 Here’s an overview of how the French regional elections work.

 What powers do the regions have?

 Each region has discretionary powers for spending on education, public transport, town and urban planning, economic development and tourism.
 When regional elections take place, the presidencies of each region are at stake, and although the regions don’t have legislative autonomy, they manage sizeable budgets and are a power to be reckoned with within the region.

 When do French regional elections happen?

 The last regional elections took place in December 2015 when each Conseil Régional was elected for six years.
-In Occitanie Carole Delga of the left-leaning Parti Socialiste took the presidency and will remain in power until the next elections in 2021.
-The left lost out to the right overall though, gaining 35% of seats compared to 43% for the right and 19% for Marine Le Pen’s National Front.
+In Occitanie, Carole Delga of the left-leaning Parti Socialiste took the presidency, although overall, the left lost out to the right, taking 35% of seats compared to 43% for the right and 19% for Marine Le Pen’s National Front.